cmencar/pyPRUF/docs/pandas.md

 ## Operators

-Let's see the operators that can be done on fuzzy sets.
+This section provides an overview of the main operators of `FSet` class.

 ### Union